-- 1) traveled to countries with recently confirmed cases of monkeypox, - 2) report having had contact with a person or people who have a similar appearing rash or received a diagnosis of confirmed or suspected monkeypox, or - 3) report having had direct contact with animals infected with monkeypox, or - 4) is a man who regularly has close or intimate in-person contact with other men, including those met through an online website, digital application ("app"), or at a bar or party.
+- 1. traveled to countries with recently confirmed cases of monkeypox OR - 2. report having had contact with a person or people who have a similar appearing rash or received a diagnosis of confirmed or suspected monkeypox, OR - 3. report having had direct contact with animals infected with monkeypox, OR - 4. are men who regularly have close or intimate in-person contact with other men, including those met through an online website, digital application ("app"), or at a bar or party.